 Anthea Lee, Chief Executive of The Society of Rehabilitation and Crime Prevention, Hong Kong (SRACP), used to serve in the field of family service.
-Having noticed that rehabilitated people, persons in mental recovery and ethnic minorities are the most vulnerable, stigmatized and hidden ones in the society and that SRACP plays a key role in helping them, she determined to switch to rehabilitation service, a “unique” and “challenging” service as she describes, and joined SRACP around 10 years ago.
+Having noticed that rehabilitated people, persons in mental recovery and non-ethnic Chinese are the most vulnerable, stigmatized and hidden ones in the society and that SRACP plays a key role in helping them, she determined to switch to rehabilitation service, a “unique” and “challenging” service as she describes, and joined SRACP around 10 years ago.

 Anthea sees social service as a process from "uncovering the social problems" to "solving the social issues”.
 As society is changing fast, one needs to adopt “innovative thinking” to break the conventional service model so that services can be provided to people-in-need more effectively.
 This is Anthea’s aspiration as well as the goal that SRACP works toward.
 “The work of SRACP, either through social service or social innovation, is committed to changing people’s lives for the betterment of individuals as well as society.
 Yet there is a difference between the two in terms of identity and role.
 From the perspective of social service, service users are relatively passive ‘receivers’; in social innovation, they are ‘co-creators’ taking part in building an inclusive and safe society.”